The CEO Morning Routine That Carried Me Through My Hardest Year

 That is just the way my internal weather is showing up that day.

-Meditation helps me to note the moods or thought I am having and see that I am ok apart from that mood or thought.
+Meditation helps me note the mood or thought I am having and see that I am ok apart from it.

-This noting helps to create the separation I mentioned above between stimulus and response.
+This noting creates the separation between stimulus and response.

 As children, we have no separation.
-Something happens to us or around us and we immediately burst into tears (or shout, or smile.)
-As adults, our brains are more developed (specifically our prefrontal cortex), and we have the opportunity to begin to seek some space between an event and our chosen reaction.
+Something happens and we immediately react.
+As adults, our brains are more developed, and we have the opportunity to create space between an event and our chosen response.

-As a coach, I often witness leaders who are enslaved to their moods and to the swings of their companies.
+As a coach, I often see leaders enslaved to their moods and the swings of their companies.
 When they feel motivated, they judge themselves as good.
-When they feel anxious or sad, they believe they must get themselves out of the mood or they are failing.
+When they feel anxious or sad, they believe they must fix the mood or they are failing.

 Meditation offers some space here.
 And such space is a prerequisite of great leadership.